Julius J. Olson: Biography

 Upon Grindeland's retirement in 1930, Governor Theodore Christianson appointed Olson to replace him.
 Olson was elected to the post in 1930.
 On March 5, 1934, Governor Floyd B. Olson appointed Olson to the Minnesota Supreme Court.
 He was elected to the position later that year and re-elected in 1940 and 1946.
 In 1948, Olson retired from the court and was replaced by Knutson.
 Olson was the founder and first secretary of the Marshall County Agricultural Association.

-He was married on July 14, 1909 in Becker County, Minnesota to the former Caroline L. Sletten (1873-1958).
+He was married on July 14, 1909 in Becker County, Minnesota to the former Caroline L. Sletten.
 Two of their adult children both became lawyers.
 A third child, Julius Johan Olson, died at age four.
-Both Julius J. and Caroline Sletten Olson died in Marshall County, Minnesota and were buried in the Greenwood Cemetery in Warren, Minnesota.